Product Design BS

 About the Program

-Students enrolled in the Product Design major are encouraged to pursue a minor outside of Product Design which allows them to apply their design capabilities toward a specific area of expertise.
+Students enrolled in the Product Design major are encouraged to pursue a minor outside of Product Design which allows them to apply their design capabilities towards a specific area of expertise and interest.

 Additional Information